ethanyoung/dotfiles/README.md

 How to use
 ---
-Clone the repository to you Home folder.
+Clone the repository to Home folder.

-Link your dot files to the files in the repository:
+Link the files in the repository to corresponding dot files:

 `ln -s ~/dotfiles/$filename ~/.$filename`